 VET is used to generate VTHO, so the more popular the platform becomes, the more VET is ultimately required to create more smart contracts.

-How to buy VeChain online – a step-by-step guide
+How to buy VET tokens online – a step-by-step guide

 VeChain is a smaller cryptocurrency, so it’s hard to find an exchange that offers a direct VET/USD price.
-Instead, you need to find an exchange where you can transfer your fiat currency into a large cap cryptocurrency (such as Bitcoin), and use that crypto to buy VeChain.
+Instead, you need to find an exchange where you can transfer your fiat currency into a large-cap cryptocurrency (such as Bitcoin), and use that crypto to fund your account.

-- BitPanda: Bitpanda is an online brokerage platform based in Vienna, Austria, that specialises in the buying and selling of cryptocurrencies with fiat currency.
-Open a BitPanda account today.
+- BitPanda: Bitpanda is an online brokerage platform based in Vienna, Austria.
+It supports a wide variety of cryptos, including VeChain tokens.
+Open a BitPanda account today >

 Step 2.
 Sign up and fund your account